rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 ##### Item Stock & Status
 The points given below are the conditions for which item stock is reduced and restocked from your Shopify store. <!--Is this sentence correct?-->
 - Item stock will be reduced whenever order status become `pending` on Shopify side.
-- Item stock will be reduced immediately after customer reach Snap payment page, regardless of he/she will proceed to actual payment or not.
+- Item stock will be reduced immediately after customer reaches Snap payment page, regardless of whether he/she will proceed to actual payment or not.
 This is to prevent "oversell" issue, by reserving the item stock for the duration of this payment.
-- Card transaction with `deny` status will be updated as failed on Shopify by Pixels after 2 hours if left without any success attempt.
+- Card transaction with `deny` status will be updated as failed on Shopify by Pixels after two hours if left without any success attempt.
 If success pay attempt is found, it will be updated as success on Shopify.
-- Abandoned Snap payment page (customer left without proceeding with any payment method) will be updated as failed on Shopify after 2 hours, and may not show up in Midtrans Dashboard.
+- Abandoned Snap payment page (customer left without proceeding with any payment method) will be updated as failed on Shopify after two hours, and may not show up in Midtrans Dashboard.
-- When customer reach Snap payment page (status `pending` and stock reduced).
+- When customer reaches Snap payment page (status `pending` and stock reduced).
 Shopify may send email to customer with body- order ready to be shipped, although from Shopify side it is still waiting for payment.

 ##### Basic Status Mapping
 Condition | Midtrans Status | Shopify Order Status